 - Great extra features: USB charging port, Bluetooth speakers, media rack, water bottle holder, mp3 plug-in

 - Less affordable than similar options

 This 60’’ tread belt treadmill model brings technology and a high-tech feel to your home, thanks to the easy-to-use, 7 ‘’ touch screen full-colour monitor, with Bluetooth compatibility and more than 50 available built-in workout programs.

 The treadmill is great for absolute newbies who would like to experience the beauty of running or for the more experienced long-distance runners who need a reliable, good-quality gym-like piece of equipment.

 The treadmill features a 3.25 CHP motor, with 13 levels of incline and 2 decline ones, and a speed limit of 12 mph.

-The sturdy steel frame and a solid construction promise durability and user weight capacity of 350 lbs.
+The sturdy steel frame and solid construction promise durability and a user weight capacity of 350 lbs.

 The reliable frame and motor ensure a lifetime warranty and a 5-year home warranty for other parts.

-LifeSpan focused on creating a pleasant and intuitive running experience for their users, providing extra attachments like the media rack, a USB charging port, integrated Bluetooth speakers, and the touch sensors for monitoring heart rate.
+LifeSpan focused on creating a pleasant and intuitive running experience for their users, providing extra attachments like the media rack, a USB charging port, integrated Bluetooth speakers, and touch sensors for monitoring heart rate.

 - High-quality construction and frame